kentontroy/Cloudera_Spark_k8s_Demo/README.md

 <img src="./kudu-architecture.png" alt="Kudu architecture"/><br>

-Tables uses partitions spread across Tablets.
-Each Tablet uses leader and follower nodes with replication <br>
+Tables use partitions spread across Tablets.
+Each Tablet has leader and follower nodes with replication <br>
 to ensure resiliency.
 Data stored in a columnar fashion enables sequential storage, vectorization and compression. <br>